• Skip to primary navigation

 Peppermint blondies ut on parchment paper

-Ingredients for Christmas blondies
+Ingredients for Christmas blondies.

 Pro tip: to remove the plastic from a candy cane, just break the candy cane in half and the plastic will just come right off.

-Step 1 – Blondies
+Step 1 – Prepare the candy canes

-Crush the candy canes in a plastic bag.
+Crushed candy canes in a ziplock.

-Step 2
+Step 2 – Make the blondies

-a mixing bowl of blondie dough
+A mixing bowl of blondie dough.

-Step 3
+Step 3 – Bake

-A baking dish of blondie dough
+A baking dish of blondie dough.

-Step 4 – Peppermint Frosting
+Step 4 – Peppermint frosting

 For the frosting beat butter and powdered sugar together.
 Next add vanilla, peppermint extract and cream.